jonboulle/nstack-docs/quick_start/workflow.rst

 This module had a single method on it, ``numChars``, which counted the number of characters in some text.
 Although it has been published, we cannot talk to it until we connect it to a `source` and a `sink`.
 In this tutorial, we're going to do this, and we'll be using an HTTP endpoint as a `source`, and NStack's built-in log as a `sink`.
 When we're finished, we will be able to send some text to an HTTP endpoint, and see the length of the text in our log.

 .. note:: Sources generate data which gets sent to your method, and sinks receive the data which your method outputs.
-Learn more in :ref:`Concepts <concepts>.`
+Learn more in :ref:`Concepts<concepts>`

 Let's first refresh ourselves on what the input and output types of our method were by asking NStack: